-But remember, if you do it that way, people will mostly be turned off and think, “This person is all about credibility.
+Remember, if you do it that way, people will mostly be turned off and think, “This person is all about credibility.
 They’re all about themselves.”
 You will never have a visceral, personal experience they can relate to.

-2. Start With A Call
+2. Start with a Call

 For me, my journey really started when I was six years old.
 I was sitting on the living room couch one day, and my dad walked through the door.
 He looked at me and said, “Your mother and I are getting a divorce.
 We don’t love each other anymore.”

-What I did was I created this story that I wasn’t good enough – that my parents didn’t love me, and I wasn’t lovable.
+What I did was I created this story that I wasn’t good enough–that my parents didn’t love me, and I wasn’t lovable.
 I then set the tone of my journey, which was about being an achiever in the hopes of proving I was enough.

-But my call was the part where I mentioned about being six years old.
+My call was the part where I mentioned about being six years old.
 It sets the stage for the character.

-3. Create A Dilemma
+3. Create a Dilemma

 Ask yourself when creating the story: If I’m watching this journey, what’s going to excite me and inspire me?
 What’s going to touch me?
-What’s actually going to create this dilemma in the beginning of this story?
+What’s actually going to create this dilemma at the beginning of this story?

 For me, that’s experiencing divorce at six years old.

-But why should you add a dilemma?
+Why should you add a dilemma?
 You want to make yourself relatable to the audience.
 You also capture their attention right from the start and make them say, “Wow.”

-4. Use The Present Tense
+4. Use the Present Tense

 When I tell my story, I use a present tense.
 I say, “I’m six years old, and my dad walks into the living room.
 He says, ‘Your mother and I are getting a divorce.
 We don’t love each other anymore.’”

-5. Get Clients With The Pit
+5. Get Clients with the Pit

-But before you can have breakthroughs, you go through a dark point in your life that triggers your transformation.
+Before you can have breakthroughs, you go through a dark point in your life that triggers your transformation.
 This is the Pit.